Decoding Time Zones: Understanding the 10 PM ET to PST Conversion

 Q: What happens to the time difference during the transition to and from DST?

 A: During the transition to Daylight Saving Time (spring forward), clocks are typically advanced by one hour.
-The transition back to standard time (fall back) involves setting clocks back by one hour.
-While the transition periods themselves happen fairly quickly, it's important to check online converters during these times.
+Which means the transition back to standard time (fall back) involves setting clocks back by one hour.
+While the transition periods themselves happen fairly quickly, make sure to check online converters during these times That's the part that actually makes a difference..

 Q: Are there any exceptions to the three-hour time difference between ET and PST?